Help Support Our Growing Community

 NOTES:

-Ancient creeps can be converted if the talent Enchantress: +30% Enchanted Creep Health/Damage is chosen, but Roshan and creep-heroes (which are also tagged as ancient creeps, with the exception of Lone Druid's Spirit Bear) are only slowed.
+Ancient creeps can be converted if the talent Enchantress: +150 Health and 25 Damage for Enchantress and her units is chosen, but Roshan and creep-heroes (which are also tagged as ancient creeps, with the exception of Lone Druid's Spirit Bear) are only slowed.

 If the same talent above is chosen, couriers can also be targeted, but it has no effect on them.